-IFS models enhanced the "total production rice equivalent yields (REY) from 9% in Eastern Himalayan security will help scale-up IFS adoption
+IFS models enhanced the "total production rice equivalent yields (REY) from 9% in Eastern Himalayan migration in areas with easier availability of labour.

 Regions to 366% in Western plains and Ghat region."104 To estimate overall farm productivity105, we need innovative and integrated evaluation methodologies.